osmosis-diffusion/osmosis-diffusion-code/README.md

   update_start: 0.7    # optimizing phi's (<value>*T)
   update_end: 0
   global_N: 1          # repeat several times the T steps
-  local_M: 1           # iterative between update x_t and optimizing phis for the same t - time step
+  local_M: 1           # number of iterations between update x_t and optimizing phis for the same t - time step
-  s_start: 1
-  s_end: 0
   n_iter: 20           # for each t step, the number of optimization steps for te phi's

   start_guidance: 1    # PGDiff - when to guide? no guidance at all not in the range (<value>*T)